AndrewLyasoff/heterogeneous-models/README.md

 ### Self-Aware Transport of Economic Agents

 Contains Julia programs for computing macroeconomic equlibrium in models of Krusell-Smith or Aiyagari-Bewley-Huggett type.
-The meaning and the purpose of these programs is exaplained in the paper <a href="http://arxiv.org/abs/2303.12567">Self-Aware Transport of Economic Agents</a>;  &nbsp;[SATHA]&nbsp; by Andrew Lyasoff (last revised on January 9, 2024), which this repository supplements.
+The meaning and the purpose of these programs is exaplained in the paper <a href="http://arxiv.org/abs/2303.12567">Self-Aware Transport of Economic Agents</a>;  &nbsp;[SATHA]&nbsp; by Andrew Lyasoff (last revised on July 22, 2024), which this repository supplements.

 The code in &nbsp;&#8902;-RMT-&#8902;.jl&nbsp; implements the method described in Ch 18 of the book &ldquo;<i>Recursive Macroeconomic Theory</i>&rdquo;  &nbsp;[RMT]&nbsp; by L. Ljungvist and T. Sargent for calculating the equilibrium in Huggett's benchmark pure-exchange economy with no shared risk.
 The model parameters are borrowed from &nbsp;[RMT]&nbsp; and the output is illustrated.